-Slovakia - Our institute organizes in its Exchanges take place own projects and also fi- mainly at school level un- nances the participation of der the Erasmus+ KA1 - students of painting educa- school mobility pro- tion in various competitions gramme. in the country and abroad (e.g. Mlady tvorca - Nitra, Incheba - Bratislava, Eu- roskills, Worldskills,) Slovenia - There are many schools in Some projects in schools Slovenia involved in the and other institutions are Erasmus+ VET Mobility dealing also with non EU Charter, also painting school countries or schools (for from Kranj (web page about example: OZS project: the school project) and paint- Master 4.0). ing school from Maribor (web , page about the project).
-United Kingdom There are 2 planned gov- At Lincoln College the Construction department has had ernment initiatives for vo- an exchange program with Alp ha College Groningen in cational training - Appren- the Netherlands.
-This project is funded by The Erasmus ticeship Standards and T program.
-This is an initiative ru n by the European Union to Levels.
-The introduction provide opportunities for stude nts to study or gain work of new Apprenticeship experience in a different counti ry.
-This program is open to Standards has the em- all our construction students, ir ncluding the Painting and phasis on training and Decorating learners.
-There are many benefits to this pro- skill acquirement, rather gram including learning a differ ent language and experi- than the tick box method encing different cultures.
-Staff who are visiting with their previously used; it in- learners are given the opportur nity to deliver sessions if the volves an End Point As- opportunity arises.
-Painting and sessment to demonstrate lands is seen as an Artisan tra - the knowledge, skills and spected.
-This is born out in the understanding of the pro- and is an eye opener to all our fession.
-For T levels, the We have also had apprentice e participants will have to College.
-This is also part of the meet entry requirements volves more time in the workpla for the Level 3 pro- ers an insight to the construction - gramme.
+Slovakia Our institute ergenizes in its Exchanges take place Siuvania Our institute organizes in its own projects and also fi- mainly at school level un- nances the participation of der the Erasmus+ KA1 - students of painting educa- school mobility pro- tion in various competitions gramme. in the country and abroad (e.g. Mlady tvorca - Nitra, Incheba - Bratislava, Eu- roskills, Worldskills,) Slovenia - There are many schools in Some projects in schools Slovenia involved in the and other institutions are Erasmus+ VET Mobility dealing also with non EU Charter, also painting school countries or schools (for from Kranj (web page about example: OZS project: the school project) and paint- Master 4.0). ing school from Maribor (web page about the project).
+United Kingdom There are 2 planned gov- At Lincoln College the Constru uction department has had ernment initiatives for vo- an exchange program with Alp ha College Groningen in cational training - Appren- the Netherlands.
+This project is s funded by The Erasmus ticeship Standards and T program.
+This is an initiative ru Levels.
+The introduction provide opportunities for stude • of new Apprenticeship experience in a different counti Standards has the em- all our construction students, ir phasis on training and Decorating learners.
+There are - skill acquirement, rather gram including learning a differ than the tick box method encing different cultures.
+Staff previously used; it in- learners are given the opportur volves an End Point As- opportunity arises.
+Painting and - sessment to demonstrate lands is seen as an Artisan trad the knowledge, skills and spected.
+This is born out in the • understanding of the pro- and is an eye opener to all our fession.
+For T levels, the We have also had apprentice - participants will have to College.
+This is also part of the = meet entry requirements volves more time in the workplant for the Level 3 pro- ers an insight to the construction gramme.
 This is more a try.
-Euroskills encourages exc general technical con- Europe for the benefits of train = struction route, with Painting & Decorating Association • Learners selecting one of the UNIEP 'In Paint' project (20)17 / 2019) 4 specialist trades to take, Painting & Decorating be- ing one of these.
+Euroskills encourages exc - general technical con- Europe for the benefits of training struction route, with Painting & Decorating Association • Learners selecting one of the UNIEP 'In Paint' project (20 4 specialist trades to take, the Orvice in Faint project (20 511 / 2019) Painting & Decorating be- ing one of these.

-4 The political environment
+The political environment